erihsu/vgg16_quantization/README.md

 python xxx.py
 ```

 >Recommaded python3 version is under 3.8 because tensorflow 1.15 is not supported in higher version currently.
->The code is tested in python3.7.3 on MacOS 10.15 and

 # Result
 The result is evaluated in ILSVRC2012 validation dataset.
 Hardware require 16GB at least.